 Why Does My Site "Shift", "Jump", "Move" or "Skip" When a Popup Is Triggered?

-Depending on your site's Theme, you might find that, when a popup is displayed, you site, or elements of your site (such as the header), will shift a small amount of pixels - generally this "jump" or "skip" is to the right - towards the scrollbar of the site.
+Depending on your site's active theme, you might find that when a popup is displayed, your entire site ( or site elements such as the header) shift a small amount of pixels.
+Typically this 'jump' or 'skip' occurs toward the right ( towards the browser's vertical scrollbar )

-To be clear, this is not a "bug".
-This behavior is simply a result of how some themes and sites interact with browsers and scrollbars.
+This is not a 'bug' within the Popup Maker plugin.
+It's simply a result of how some themes and sites interact with browsers and vertical scrollbars.

-Because of this, the document width jumps for a split second when that bar is hidden and ours is shown.
+This causes the document width to 'jump' for a split second when the vertical scrollbar for the page is hidden, and the scrollbar for the popup is shown.

 How Come Some Other Popup Plugins Don't Have This Issue?

-Some users have mentioned that setting padding:0 in solution #2 & #3 rather than inherit was the only way they could solve it with their themes.
+Some users have mentioned that setting the 'padding-right' property to a value of 0 in solution #2 and #3, rather than 'inherit' was the only way they could solve the problem within their themes.